AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/02_Perspective.rst

 Overloading
 ~~~~~~~~~~~

 In C, function names must be unique.
-Ada allows overloading, that is two
+Ada allows overloading, in which multiple
 subprograms can share the same name as long as the subprogram signatures (subprogram name, parameter
-types, and return types) are different; the compiler will be able to resolve
+types, and return types) are different.
+The compiler will be able to resolve
-the calls to the proper destinations.
+the calls to the proper routines or it will reject the calls.
 For example:

 [Ada]